LogtalkDotOrg/logtalk3/CONTRIBUTING.md

 https://forums.logtalk.org/

-For contributing improvements and fixes to the Handbook, open it in your web browser, click on link on the top right that says "Edit on GitHub", make the proposed changes, and submit them as a pull request.
+For contributing improvements and fixes to the Handbook, open it in your web browser, click on the link on the top right that says "Edit on GitHub", make the proposed changes, and submit them as a pull request.

 In the specific case of developer tools and libraries documentation, note